apache/openwhisk/docs/actions.md

   You can see the `hello` action you just created.

 4. After you create your action, you can run it in the cloud in OpenWhisk with the 'invoke' command.
-You can invoke actions with a *blocking* invocation or a *non-blocking* invocation by specifying a flag in the command.
-A blocking invocation waits until the action runs to completion and returns a result.
+You can run actions with a *blocking* invocation (i.e., request/response style) or a *non-blocking* invocation by specifying a flag in the command.
+A blocking invocation request will _wait_ for the activation result to be available.
+The wait period is the lesser of 60 seconds or the action's configured [time limit](./reference.md#per-action-timeout-ms-default-60s).
+The result of the activation is returned if it is available within the wait period.
+Otherwise, the activation continues processing in the system and an activation ID is returned so that one may check for the result later, as with non-blocking requests (see [here](#watching-action-output) for tips on monitoring activations).

 This example uses the blocking parameter, `--blocking`:

   ```
   $ wsk action invoke --blocking hello